top of page

 Was man so alles lernt; Südtiroler Rückhalt für die moderne Welt (All the Things one Learns)

-This book is about my childhhod.
+This book is about my childhhod in the Dolomites.
 Like the book I wrote about my father in the 1980s, it is published by the same house, Weger Buchhandlung in Brixen/Bressanone, Italy.
 One of the unique aspects of my childhood was where it happened due to the circumstances of WWII.
 My parents deposited my brother and me in an isolated Alpine village of Afers/Eores for our safety.
 The war brought the modern world to this medieval community during my lifetime.
 Upon reflection, I realize that the values I hold tightly were gained in the context of the family that took us in.
 The four daughters who guided my coming of age were essential to the man I became.

 Listen to Rarely Heard Voices